spencertipping/infuse-js/doc/object-src.md

 we can't use the `keys` function to do it because `keys` is defined in terms of `generator`.
 Instead, we maintain a maxheap of key -> version and use that to pull changes.

-Heap generators aren't the same as generators for other objects; see `infuse.heapmap` for details.

 ```js
 methods.generator = function () {